MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage.md

 For each of your desktop flows, you can see its details by selecting its name from the list of desktop flows.
 You then see details including:

 - The run history with details of each run.
-- The applications or Websites used in the desktop flow.
+- The applications or websites used in the desktop flow.

 Follow these steps to see the details for a desktop flow: